nicslabdev/NRF52840-Beacon_Scanner/README.md

 This application captures advertisements with extended advertising characteristic activated and BT5 PHYs: 2Mbps, 1Mbps and PHY Coded.

 The application sends the captured advertisements through serial port.
+It simply reads each beacon advertisements and prints it by serial port.
+Currently this only reads 1MBPS PHY advertisements, but you can easily change the used PHY from code.~~ (this will be updated soon)

-This repository is part of [MOTAM project](https://www.nics.uma.es/projects/motam), but you can use beacon_scanner for general purposes.
+This repository is the base of [MOTAM-Scanner](https://github.com/nicslabdev/MOTAM-Scanner).

 ## Requeriments